-Some industries or employers require additional job application materials in addition to a resume.
-These supplemental materials might include:
+Some industries or employers may require additional job application materials including:

 Portfolio of completed projects